-The Summit will be a hybrid mix of in-person attendance in Munich, in-person attendance at selected regional Hubs and virtual attendance from a location of your choice.
-Dependent on travel restrictions at the time of the Summit, Delegates will have a choice of how to attend.
+The 2021 Munich Summit will offer a hybrid mix of in-person attendance in Munich, in-person attendance at selected Regional Hubs and virtual attendance from a location of your choice.
+Dependent on travel restrictions at the time of the Summit, Delegates will have a choice of how they would like to attend.

-Regional Hubs will be held in Delhi, New York, Johannesburg, Sao Paulo, Mexico City, Singapore and Nairobi.
+At this time, Regional Hubs will be held in New York and Singapore.

 Please note: Hub locations are subject to change.
-The locations will be reviewed in accordance to travel restrictions closer to the Summit date.
+New York, Singapore as well as other new locations will be reviewed in accordance to travel restrictions closer to the Summit Date.